 We strongly recommend that the methodology changes to a form based submission process.
 While this means that customer service agents will need to use a website to submit tickets, it will allow for a formatted method for submitting tickets.
 This form methodology can still provide the benefits of the current methodology, such as Slack updates, and not requiring Zendesk seats for each of the customer service agents.

-Combine this with integrations with BubbleIQ or through Platina buttons to submit tickets via chat, this allows agents to submit tickets in a repeatable, easy to manage methodology.
+Combining the use of forms and integrations with BubbleIQ (or through Platina buttons to submit tickets via chat) will allow agents to submit tickets in a repeatable, easy to manage methodology.